Odenksss/finsight/README.md

 FinSight ingests bank statement CSVs and produces a categorized, anomaly-flagged, risk-scored view of personal finances.
 Built around a hybrid transaction classifier, a robust statistical anomaly engine, and a conversational AI advisor that explains insights in plain language.
 Processes 33,000+ transactions in under 20 seconds.

-Built as an extension of research presented at **FMS National Conference 2026 (Best Paper Award)** on AI adoption in FinTech.

 ---

 ## Features